Algorithms for Massive Data -- Lecture Notes: Pattern matching on streams

+As an exercise, try to modify the above algorithm so that it returns the exact value of $D_H(x,y)$ if $D_H(x,y)\le k$.

+In the streaming scenario, for every $d\in P_k$ and every $i,j\in [1,d]$ we need to run a parallel instance of the Porat\&Porat's algorithm to check if $y_{j:d}$ matches a suffix of $x_{i:d}$: this is a cubic (in $|P_k|$) number of instances of Porat\&Porat's algorithm.
+We obtain:

-\begin{theorem} The above modification of Porat-Porat's algorithm finds all occurrences of the pattern at Hamming distance at most $k$ in the stream using $\tilde O(k^4)$ words of memory and $\tilde O(k^4)$ delay.
+\begin{theorem} The above modification of Porat\&Porat's algorithm finds all occurrences of the pattern at Hamming distance at most $k$ in the stream using $\tilde O(k^6)$ words of memory and $\tilde O(k^6)$ delay.
 The correct solution is returned with high probability. \end{theorem}